GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 }
 ```

-The first line is an [Attribute Marco from Rocket](https://api.rocket.rs/v0.5-rc/rocket/attr.route.html) we imported from the Rocket crate.
+The first line is an [Attribute Macro from Rocket](https://api.rocket.rs/v0.5-rc/rocket/attr.route.html) we imported from the Rocket crate.
 In this case, we are defining a route with two rules.
-The first being that this route is a HTTP Get Method, and the second is the route path is `"/"` relative to the mount point (talk about this shortly).
+The first being that this route is a HTTP Get Method, and the second being the route path is `"/"` relative to the mount point (we'll talk about this shortly).

 This is annotated around a Rust function that can return various types as the responding data.
 In this example, a static str which is returned as `"Hello, world!"`